 Columbia, Mo.
 (Oct.
 25, 2003) — Two of the 17 outstanding faculty and alumni recently honored by the MU Alumni Association are from the Missouri School of Journalism.
-Esther Thorson, dean of graduate studies, and Art Holliday, MA ’76, received a Faculty-Alumni award during the recent 36th annual Faculty-Alumni Awards Ceremony in Columbia.
+Esther Thorson, dean of graduate studies, and Art Holliday, BJ ’76, received a Faculty-Alumni award during the recent 36th annual Faculty-Alumni Awards Ceremony in Columbia.

 Faculty-Alumni Awards, first awarded in 1968 by the MU Alumni Association, recognize the achievement of faculty and alumni.
 Assistant, associate and full professors are considered for their work as teachers, researchers and their relationship with students.
 Alumni are considered for both their accomplishments in professional life and service to their community and alma mater.